AN ILLICIT GLOBAL TRADE

 Awareness-raising & education

 Raising awareness and educating people about human trafficking are a collective responsibility.
 There is a lot of misinformation and misunderstanding about human trafficking, including denial of the scope and nature of the crime.
-This is due to continued challenges such as the definition of what human trafficking is, lack of data since it is a hidden crime, failure to consider the labor-exploitative aspect of trafficking, poor understanding of the manifestation of the crime at the local level, and a lack of capacity to address the issue at all levels.
+This is due to continued challenges such as the definition of what human trafficking is, lack of data since it is a hidden crime, failure to understand the manifestation of the crime, and a lack of capacity to address the issue at all levels.
 It is also because human trafficking is an undercover crime that people do not always recognize and have trouble identifying the signs.
 The covert nature of this activity, and the frequent shame that victims feel should they come forward, make it even more challenging to obtain accurate facts and figures.
 Victims are often afraid they will be judged and blamed for having been trapped in trafficking – although abuse and human trafficking are never a victim’s fault.

 What are we, at Youth Underground, doing against human trafficking?